Bravery Bead Bowls - Home

 While attending the 25th Anniversary Symposium of the American Association of Woodturners (AAW) in St Pauls, Minnesota, in 2011, an inkling of an idea was spawned.
 A few years past until the idea became a reality.
 In late 2016, the Grey-Bruce Woodturners Guild launched its Bravery Bead Bowls initiative.

-Grey-Bruce Woodturners Guild was limited in its capacity to produce Bravery Bead Bowls so the Bravery Bead Bowl initiative was presented to other woodturning guilds, including demonstrations of making Bravery Bead Bowls.
-As such, other guilds have launched their own Bravery Bead Bowls initiative.
+Grey-Bruce Woodturners Guild was limited in its capacity to produce Bravery Bead Bowls so the Bravery Bead Bowl initiative was presented to other woodturning guilds in Ontario, including demonstrations of making Bravery Bead Bowls.
+As a result, other guilds have launched their own Bravery Bead Bowls initiative.
 The current list of participating woodturning guilds follows.

 - Grey-Bruce Woodturners Guild (GBWG), Kincardine